 Vermont needs to compensate for a long history of white patriarchal supremacy, unequal rights, and discrimination.
 The impacts of COVID-19 and climate change are being borne by the people who can least afford it.
 I support the legislative agenda of Justice for All, Migrant Justice, Green Mountain Self Advocates, Vermonters for Justice in Palestine, the Movement for Black Lives, Planned Parenthood, and Vermont Works for Women.

 Our schools need more support, not less, to manage the challenge of the lockdown.
 Parents need support, in many cases they have lost their income.
 Home schooling parents need to be paid for their work and have access to free teacher training if they want it.
-I oppose the administration's initiative that would have school budgets go back to the towns for a revote in August to cut funding and services.

 Extending broadband with fiber optic cable to all Vermonters needs to be a priority.
 We will see an economic boost when people can work remotely from any location.
 It will allow all our children access to education, and it will reduce our greenhouse gas emissions.
 It needs to be public infrastructure.
 We need to allow exceptions for the poles and lines from Act 250, and we need to formalize the CUDs so they have the mandate, the funds, and the ongoing institutional support to install and maintain it.